Shadyxstep/apres-apparel-MS4/README.md

 ### Design

-- The design of the Après Apparel website is a monochromatic color scheme to fit in line with a simplistic high contrast aesthetic, with various star/sunset background images used across the site to symbolize the outdoor lifestyle the brand wishes to promote.
+- The design of the Après Apparel website is a monochromatic Black/White/Grey color scheme to fit in line with a simple high contrast aesthetic, with various star/sunset background images used across the site to symbolize the outdoor lifestyle the brand wishes to promote.
+I personally prefer to create my websites with a light/dark theme and avoid brighter colours as I feel it can impede on readability for the user.

 #### Framework